ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       - Go to "First Person Camera" -> "Tracked Pose driver" -> "Tracking Type" and set it from "Rotation and Position" to "Position"
       (makes head movements smoother) also set Update Type to "Update and before Render" (makes ARCore tracking better).
       Uncheck the check mark of "Camera" under "First Person Camera".
-If the head rotation is not recognised correctly, try to restart the phone, because sometimes the ARCore Preview 2 stops in the background.
       - If you experience flickering corners add "QualitySettings.antiAliasing = 2;" to a Start function of your choice.
       This could look like this:  void Start () { QualitySettings.antiAliasing = 2;}
       - To get better performance click on the "DefaultSessionConfig" and remove the checkmark from "Enable Plane Finding",